- Fitness/Nutrition Coaching

 I discovered a new source of information this morning while cruising the internet, a site called “The Ration.”
 The article that brought me to the site was called Calories Vs. Price and was written by: Andrea Jezovit, in it she does an interesting comparison of cost vs. calories of fresh foods and selected processed foods.
-Andrea’s interests peak my interests as they align with things I am working on as well: web geek, web development, data visualization and an interest in food health.
+Andrea’s interests piques my interests as they align with things I am working on as well: web geek, web development, data visualization and an interest in food health.

 In it they used 30 common grocery items ranging from fruits, vegetable, soft drinks, snacks and meats then compared their calorie content and cost per serving.
 Below you can see the interesting chart they built detailing their findings.
 Not only did they detail the cost per serving but also includes the salt and sugar levels per serving. (be still my heart)